aguimorefran/BigPlant/README.md

 # BigPlant

-The project came simply by staring at my plant and thinking, what could I get rid of checking everyday the soil of my plant and water it? and I thought yeah, I'll build something.
+The project came simply by staring at my plant and thinking, how could I get rid of checking everyday the soil of my plant and water it? and I thought yeah, I'll build something.

 ## The main idea
 To check everyday the soil moisture of the pot and water it depending on this moisture.
 Also I wanted it to water only when the night approaches so it is only watered when the light intensity is below a threshold value.
 Furthermore, I wanted to see the values in real time and keep them safe so in a future I could use it to improve the system, so I added a ESP-01 module to upload the data.